 The first step to reducing water use is to understand how much we are using in the first place.
 Similar to tracking monthly spending, you simply can’t reduce it until you measure it!

 Water Usage Calculator: Commercial or Residential

-Sit down with a pen and some paper (or my preference, use a spreadsheet program like Excel) and let’s get started making a spreadsheet.
+Sit down with a pen and some paper (or, use a spreadsheet program like Excel) and let’s get started making a spreadsheet.